Setup

 Apart from our main API, we also support model conversion using a command line interface, check out our next section to find out more:

-Getting started with hls4ml commands (optional)
+Getting started with hls4ml CLI (deprecated)

 To follow this tutorial, you must first download our example-models